facebook/relay/vscode-extension/README.md

 ## Configuration

+- `relay.startCompiler` (default: `false`) Whether or not we should automatically start the Relay Compiler in watch mode when you open a project.

 - `relay.outputLevel` (default: `quiet-with-errors`) Specify the output level of the Relay language server.
 The available options are

   - quiet